 Because a VPN is an actual network, you can access it remotely.
 This makes it a great resource for companies, in particular, allowing employees to work from outside the office.
 No matter where you are, your data and information stay protected as long as you’re using the VPN.

-Anonymity is either one of the Internet’s greatest tenants or one of its greatest problems, depending on who you ask.
+Anonymity is either one of the Internet’s greatest tenets or one of its greatest problems, depending on who you ask.
 However, the fact remains that when your identity is exposed, someone or something will come along to exploit you and your data.
 Furthermore, there are certain online activities that we simply don’t want to be traced back to us (we’ll leave the specifics to your imagination).

 By using a VPN, you can access web applications and websites alike while retaining total anonymity.
 That makes a VPN far more beneficial than incognito modes and web proxies, which don’t completely protect your identity or data.